 ga:dimensionXX where XX is a number, for example

 You can find the IDs on the Google Analytics page:

-Select an existing or create a new Project.
+Select an existing project or create a new one.

-Select Credentials section from the menu on the left, click on Create credentials button and select OAuth client ID.
+Select the Credentials section from the menu on the left, click the Create credentials button and select OAuth client ID.

 Choose Web Application.
 Into Authorized redirect URIs insert

 The second one is needed for the EU region.